dinos217/survey-cow/README.md

 2) [PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 3) [Docker Desktop and Docker Compose](https://www.docker.com/products/docker-desktop)

-If Docker is installed then head to the directory where this project was cloned (e.g.: C:\User\My Projects\survey-cow) and where the `docker-compose.yml` exists.
+If Docker is installed, head to the directory where this project was cloned (e.g.: C:\User\My Projects\survey-cow) and where the `docker-compose.yml` exists.
 Open your CLI and type:
 `docker-compose -f docker-compose.yml up -d`.
 This will generate the 2 containers and images needed for Kafka.
 Then from Docker Desktop open a CLI in kafka container and type `kafka-topics.sh --bootstrap-server localhost:9092 --topic answer --create --partitions 3 --replication-factor 1` to create the topic that is used in the project.